MosesKonsue/MosesKonsue.github.io/_posts/2021-08-28-scriptkiddie.md

 >*"An attacker who could trick an msfvenom user into using a crafted APK file as a template could execute arbitrary commands on the user's system.
 For example, an attacker could prepare and publish a crafted APK file that they believe is an enticing template.
 If a user of Metasploit Framework obtains that APK file and attempts to use it as an msfvenom template, arbitrary commands can be executed on that user's machine."*

-For this it seems the following criteria can result in a command injection vuln.
+For this it seems the following criteria can result in a command injection vuln:

-If a crafted APK file has a signature with an "Owner" field containing:
-- A single quote (to escape the single-quoted string)
+>*"If a crafted APK file has a signature with an "Owner" field containing A single quote (to escape the single-quoted string) followed by shell metacharacters."*
-- Followed by shell metacharacters

 <h2>Foothold</h2>

 We follow the instructions from the previously referenced Github page.
-Which involved downloading a python script to generate an "evil.apk" file, the script is described as:
+Which involved downloading a python script to generate an "evil.apk" file, the script will:

->*"The following Python script will produce a crafted APK file that executes a given command-line payload when used as a template."*
+>*"produce a crafted APK file that executes a given command-line payload when used as a template."*

 In this case we will be using it to execute a reverse shell on the box.
-We start our Netcat listener, set the target as Android on the website as APK files are Android files.
-We then we upload and catch the shell.
+We start our Netcat listener, set the target as Android on the website, we do this because APK files are Android Package files.
+We then upload the APK and catch the shell.
 Now we have a shell, we upgrade to a tty with `/usr/bin/script -qc /bin/bash /dev/null`.

 We find the user flag in `kid`'s home folder.